nmorduch/nmorduch.github.io/_posts/2013-07-23-news-center.md

 img: news-center.png
 ---

-A collaborative project with Harris Lapiroff and Violet Peña.
+Collaborative project with Harris Lapiroff and Violet Peña.